-is a new brochure published by the ABA Section of Dispute Resolution that identifies the most common myths and barriers to the use of mediation for low income disputants The brochure addresses nine common myths or misconceptions held by legal services and pro bono practitioners.
+This brochure published by the ABA Section of Dispute Resolution identifies the most common myths and barriers to the use of mediation for low income disputants The brochure addresses nine common myths or misconceptions held by legal services and pro bono practitioners.
 The subjects addressed range from issues such as whether mediation is a fair means of dispute resolution for low income disputants, including those with domestic violence issues, to the ability to enforce mediation agreements.

 The Directory of Law School Public Interest and Pro Bono Programs is designed to assist prospective law students interested in public interest and pro bono programs find the law school that best matches their interests and to assist individual law schools seeking to develop strong pro bono and public interest programs.

-A Special Publication of the ABA Commission on Youth at Risk and the ABA Standing Committee on Pro Bono and Public Service, in partnership with the Legal Marketing Association and LexisNexis, this guide focuses on programs for youth aged 13 – 21 run by bar associations or programs with significant bar involvement and describes ways that attorneys can devote time and expertise to helping youth avoid delinquent acts.
+A special publication of the ABA Commission on Youth at Risk and the ABA Standing Committee on Pro Bono and Public Service, in partnership with the Legal Marketing Association and LexisNexis, this guide focuses on programs for youth aged 13 – 21 run by bar associations or programs with significant bar involvement and describes ways that attorneys can devote time and expertise to helping youth avoid delinquent acts.

 A guidebook for bar leaders that discusses models through which bar associations can play an integral role in the delivery of legal services to the poor.
 The Handbook includes examples of the specific application of these models around the country, along with contact names and phone numbers.

-[Section of Dispute Resolution publication], has the tools pro bono and legal services programs need to design a mediation program.
+This ABA Section of Dispute Resolution publication has the tools pro bono and legal services programs need to design a mediation program.
 The manual provides governing boards, chief executives and mediation program administrators the information needed to start a new program or to strengthen an existing program.
 It covers the benefits of mediation, how to design a program, the financial resources needed and where to find them, staffing the program, the recruitment of appropriate volunteer mediators, the screening and processing of cases, and sample forms and training tools.

 The Pro Bono Committee and the Center for Pro Bono have developed this brochure to assist law students in assessing a law firm's commitment to pro bono.
 Although primarily designed for students participating in on-campus interviewing with large firms, the brochure is also a good tool for those students pursuing careers with small and mid-size firms and corporate in-house legal departments.
 To inquire about receiving bulk copies while supplies last, please contact Center for Pro Bono Staff.

-, is a brochure available to pro bono programs for distribution to volunteer attorneys.
+This brochure is available to pro bono programs for distribution to volunteer attorneys.
 The brochure outlines eight tips to help attorneys understand and effectively serve their pro bono clients.
 It also identifies resources for further reading on the topic of working with low-income populations.